VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--signing-cli-version`

 [Internal]
+scala-cli-signing version when running externally (0.2.2 by default)

 ### `--signing-cli-java-arg`

 [Internal]
+Pass arguments to the Java command when running scala-cli-singing externally on JVM

 ### `--force-jvm-signing-cli`

 [Internal]
-Whether to run the Scala Signing CLI on the JVM or using a native executable
+When running scala-cli-singing externally, ensure the use of JVM for its execution

 ### Pgp sign options